 Then put it on her pillow when she’s at school.
 It may take some time for her to respond, but it’s worth a try.
 When I did this with my son it took him about 3 weeks for him to reply and then we started back and forth within a few days.
 I did it with another one of my kids and they never responded.
 So there are no promises, but it’s worth a try for sure!

 The best part of a pillow journal is that it keeps communication lines open without having to sit face to face or feel awkward.
 It’s emotionally safe for teens to write (they are used to texting!) and is a great way to bridge the sometimes challenging teen years.

 I took your advice with starting a pillow journal for my daughter.
-Believe or or not she read what I wrote her and responded back!
-You helped me come up with a way that I can know communicate to my daughter in a honest, open relationship!
+Believe or not she read what I wrote her and responded back!
+You helped me come up with a way that I can know communicate to my daughter in an honest, open relationship!

 Overwhelmed Mom Who Now Has Hope!

 What about you?
 Do you have any other strategies for connecting with a teen going through a hard time?

 Our 13-day No More Perfect Kids e-mail challenge provides daily inspiration, encouragement and motivation directly to your inbox right when you need it most!